sanyaade-teachings/thetaStudioReload/license/HyperReload-license.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+For licenses for software used by HyperReload, see files in the license folder.

 ## Licenses for software used by HyperReload